Thank you for your response

 The following expenses are explicitly disallowed to be deducted from one’s income as per the Income Tax Act:

-Rohit, a freelance photographer, takes premises which is owned by his married sister for carrying out his freelancing work.
+Rohit, a freelance photographer, takes a premise which is owned by his married sister for carrying out his freelancing work.
 Rent is an expense which is allowed to be deducted from the freelancing income of Rohit.
-Since the premises is owned by Rohit’s sister he decides to divert some of his income to his sister by paying her higher than a reasonable rent as per the market.
+Since the premise is owned by Rohit’s sister he decides to divert some of his income to his sister by paying her higher than a reasonable rent as per the market.

 Will this come under the scanner of the IT Department when he files his income tax return?